- Solar advice hub

 Your smart meter will record when your household uses electricity, and any consumed between 12am and 5am will be charged at the off-peak rate.

-Any electricity used the rest of the time will be charged at the peak rate.
+Any electricity you use during other times is charged at the peak rate.

-From 12am to 5am, any electricity you import from the grid will cost 7.9p per kWh.
+From 12am to 5am, any electricity you import from the grid will cost 9p per kWh.

-This gives you 35 hours of off-peak electricity every week that you can use to charge your EV or storage battery, or use to power your high-consumption household appliances.
+This gives you 35 hours of off-peak electricity every week that you can use to charge your EV, power your household appliances, and charge your storage battery if you have one.

 The rest of the time – that is, from 5am to 12am – you’ll pay the peak rate for any electricity you get from the grid.
-This is currently 25.25p per kWh, on average.
+This is currently around 31.6p per kWh.

-You’ll also pay a standing charge, which will be 58.83p per day on average.
-Rates will differ depending on where you are in the country, though – for instance, customers in London pay 48.69p per day.
+You’ll also pay a standing charge, which will be around 54.8p per day.
+Rates will differ depending on where you are in the country, though.

-Households with an EV and a Hive charger can qualify for Hive SmartCharge, which offers a 4p per kWh discount on your household’s off-peak rate of 7.9p per kWh.
+Homes with a Hive charger (many of which are solar-compatible) can qualify for Power+, which offers a 25% discount on your off-peak rate of 9p per kWh.

 How much money can you save?

-Combining British Gas Electric Driver with an export tariff
+Combining British Gas EV Power with a solar export tariff

 If you have a solar & battery system, you’ll almost certainly have plenty of excess electricity to send to the grid.

-And if you’re exclusively using your battery to import and store off-peak electricity, as many homes on Electric Driver do, you’ll have even more electricity to export.
+And if you’re using your battery to import and store off-peak electricity, as many homes on EV Power do, you’ll have even more electricity to export.

 Fortunately, you can get paid for every kWh of electricity you send to the grid, simply by signing up to an export tariff.

-However, British Gas doesn’t compel Electric Driver customers to use one of its export tariffs, so you can also choose a different supplier’s rate if you wish.
+However, British Gas doesn’t compel EV Power customers to use one of its export tariffs, so you can also choose a different supplier’s rate if you wish.

-Just make sure it’s not an exclusive rate that requires you to become an import customer, otherwise you won’t be able to use Electric Driver or the Hive Solar Saver discount.
+Just make sure it’s not an exclusive rate that requires you to become an import customer, otherwise you won’t be able to use EV Power.

 For more information – and to see if there are better tariffs available – check out our up-to-date guide to the best SEG rates.